Skip to content

 What this tool does

 House-price-to-income ratio divides property price by annual household income to show how many years of earnings a home costs.
-This calculator returns the ratio and places it within affordability bands: 3x or below indicates normal range, 3–5x suggests stretched conditions, and 8x and above represents extreme levels.
+This calculator returns the ratio and places it within affordability bands: below 3x is affordable, 3–5x is moderate, 5–7x is stretched, and 7x or above is severely unaffordable.
 The result illustrates relative housing cost burden across different markets and income levels.
 Property price and household income are the only inputs; the ratio does not account for deposit size, borrowing costs, taxes, maintenance, or local market volatility.
 Use this to compare affordability between regions or time periods, or to model how income or property price changes affect the ratio.
 Results are for educational illustration and reflect a snapshot at a single point in time.

 Enter Values